 Over the duration of the programme, students will be required to attend SETU Waterford for 8 days.

 In line with current education practice, the programme is designed to be learner-focussed and the teaching and learning strategy will involve the exposure of students to a wide range of learning experiences.
 They will be encouraged to reflect on their own learning experiences in lecture and practical sessions and to become self-directed learners.

 Lectures will be used to introduce the concepts involved in Formulation Science as well as an in-depth investigation into the area.
 The inclusion of a significant practical element in the modules is carefully aligned with theory content.
 The practical element is scheduled to run after theory content has been delivered.
 Specific practical training will be given on formulation techniques by both lecturing staff and researchers in the Pharmaceutical & Molecular Biotechnology Research Centre (PMBRC).

-Each student will have an individual project which will be based in WIT or possibly a host company (subject to approval by the company and WIT).
+Each student will have an individual project which will be based in SETU Waterford or possibly a host company (subject to approval by the company and SETU Waterford).
 The student will have to prepare a written report in advance of their laboratory work.
 This report will entail a high degree of self-directed learning and will involve research on a specific drug and dosage form.
 The student will be required to demonstrate a sound understanding of the formulation methodology with justification for the choice of excipients and manufacturing process.
 Additionally, a project plan will be submitted in advance of the practical with justification for the experimental design.
 The report for the practical will involve the student critically analysing the results of the experiments and drawing scientific conclusions.